vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 NOTE: Prior to 2026-03-29, I was using the same threshold across attempts.
 On 2026-03-29, I switched to a descending sequence of attempt-specific thresholds.
-The sequence is chosen as a quadratic sequence; the initial sequence has a difference of differences of 5 seconds.
+The sequence is chosen as a quadratic sequence.
 The first try threshold represents what I should be able to achieve in a good starting state without fatigue, and the fifth try threshold represents what I should be able to achieve even adverse conditions.